This article explains the nature of a differential merge backup and describes the Force a Differential Merge feature on Datto appliances.

 A differential merge allows a backup agent to traverse the live backup dataset of the protected server, compare it to the protected system volumes, and back up new changes.

-A differential merge should not be confused with a Differential Backup Chain.
+A differential merge is not to be confused with a Differential Backup Chain.
 The process applies the same concept as a VSS differential backup.
 Since each new incremental is compiled into a 'full' live dataset to accomplish the Inverse Chain, the difference from the 'last full' is usually just the size of a new incremental.

 Distinguishing a Differential Merge from a Full Backup